Ex-BP employee settles SEC insider-trading oil spill case

-WASHINGTON A former 20-year veteran of BP plc who oversaw the company's cleanup efforts from the Deepwater Horizon oil spill will pay more than $224,000 to settle civil charges alleging he used non-public information about the disaster to commit insider-trading, U.S. regulators said on Thursday.
+WASHINGTON A former 20-year veteran of BP plc (BP.L) who oversaw the company's cleanup efforts from the Deepwater Horizon oil spill will pay more than $224,000 (133,349.21 pounds) to settle civil charges alleging he used non-public information about the disaster to commit insider-trading, U.S. regulators said on Thursday.

 The Securities and Exchange Commission said that Keith A. Seilhan, 47, will settle the case without admitting or denying the charges.